15 must-see user persona templates

 We like it because there’s an attention-grabbing, bold and bright color scheme at play, making this person look interesting and vibrant.

 Goals, frustrations and motivations take center stage and there are plenty of graphical representations to provide a quick overview at a glance.
-The brand logos at the bottom right corner help summarize a lot about this person’s lifestyle.

 The health conscious banker